Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

 In [8]: tup[0]
 Out[8]: 's'
 ```
-If an object inside a tuple is mutable, such as a list, you can modify it in-place:
+If an `object inside a tuple is mutable`, such as a list, you can modify it in-place:
 ```python=
 In [9]: tup = tuple(['foo', [1, 2], True])
 In [11]: tup[1].append(3)